Fundamental fields in the deformed $W$-algebras: Concluding remarks and perspectives

-We can also remark that our algorithm requires the condition of genericity.
-However, non-generic fields appear for example in the work of Kimura and Noshita (see Appendix C.2 in \cite{kimuranoshita}).
-Hence, we could remove the genericity condition, which would introduce derivatives of the $Y_i(za)$ variables and slightly change our regularity condition.
-In this article we did not do this, as it was not necessary for proving Conjecture \ref{conj1} in the cases considered.
-We also formulate the following conjecture : \begin{conj} \begin{enumerate} \item Let $m\in\mathbf{M}$ be a dominant monomial.
-Then the algorithm starting from $m$ terminates in finitely many steps (with or without a failure). \item Let $m \in \mathbf{M}$ be a dominant regular generic monomial.
-If the algorithm starting from $m$ creates a non-regular monomial, then there exists no field in $\mathbf{W}_{q,t}(\mathfrak{g})$ with $m$ as its unique dominant monomial. \end{enumerate} \end{conj} The first point is verified algorithmically for a large number of dominant monomials $m$ in all types of simple Lie algebra $\g$.\\ The second point would imply that Conjecture \ref{conj1} fails in some cases.
-For example in type $D_4$, for $i=2$, the Remark \ref{faild4} would prove that a field with $Y_2(z)$ as its unique dominant monomial does not exist in $\WWqt$.
-We believe this second point is true for a technical argument.
+The second point would imply that Conjecture \ref{conj1} fails in some cases.
+For example in type $D_4$, for $i=2$, Remark \ref{faild4} would prove that a field with $Y_2(z)$ as its unique dominant monomial does not exist in $\WWqt$ without derivatives.
+We believe this second point is true due to a technical argument.
 In the computation of the residue of $[\Phi(z),S_i^\pm]$, we can prove that the only way to cancel the residue of a term $[M,S_i^\pm]$ is with another term of the form $[M\prod_rA_i(zc_r)^{\varepsilon_r},S_i^\pm]$.
-However, it seems that the only way for all terms to cancel each other is by following the algorithm described in Section \ref{sect5}.\\ For instance, we saw that the algorithm fails for all fields for $\g$ of type $E_8$.
-Hence the conjecture would imply that $\mathbf{W}_{q,t}(E_8)$ is the trivial one-dimensional vector space $K$.\\ In particular, this would imply that the classical limit $t\to1$ of $\mathbf{W}_{q,t}(E_8)$ is not equal to the Grothendieck of the finite dimensional representations of the quantum affine algebra $Rep(U_q(\widehat{E_8}))$.
-However, in \cite{MR1646483,MR1633032} or in \cite{frenkelhernandez2011langlands,FHR}, it is observed that the deformed $W$-algebra $\WWqt$ interpolates $q$-characters and $t$-(twisted) characters of finite-dimensional representations of $U_q(\widehat{\g})$ and $U_t({}^L\widehat{\g})$ in the classical limits.
-Hence, this framework opens the way to the study of the classical limits of $\WWqt$.
-This will be studied in an upcoming paper. \\
+However, it seems that the only way for all terms to cancel each other is by following the algorithm described in Section \ref{sect5}.\\ For instance, we saw that the algorithm fails for all fields when $\g$ is of type $E_8$.
+Hence the conjecture would imply that the fields in $\mathbf{W}_{q,t}(E_8)$ without derivatives are exactly the constant fields $K$.\\